nondescryptid/opendoc-state-court-judgments/2019_SGDC_94/report.md

 31     Further, I found that the defendant did voluntarily confess in his statement to having consumed the drugs (above, at \[22\]).

 32     At the trial, the defendant sought to cast doubt on the accuracy of his statement (above, at \[27\]).
 I did not find his evidence to be credible.
-He was plainly aware that he faced severe enhanced punishments (LT-1) for the offences.[\[note: 9\]](#Ftn_9) It was simply illogical and unbelievable that he would give a statement that provided details of drug consumption that were self-incriminatory if there was no truth to it at all.
+He was plainly aware that he faced severe enhanced punishments (LT-1) for the offences.[^9] It was simply illogical and unbelievable that he would give a statement that provided details of drug consumption that were self-incriminatory if there was no truth to it at all.
 His claim that he signed the statement out of convenience as he wanted to rest was not credible.
 On the other hand, I found the evidence of the recording officer, that the contents of the statement were provided by the defendant voluntarily, to be credible.

 #### (c)   Verdict